bustin11/blogs_app/README.md

 Navigate to http://localhost:3000

 It should be intuitive how to login or signup, and once you're, you can play around with it to get a feel.

+# Searching
+## Create a blog
+Once you login, you will see 0 blogs and an empty search bar.
+On the top left you can go to the blog form page to submit a blog.
+After submitting, it will redirect you to blogs page where you can view your blogs.

+## How to search
+Once you have your blog, you can type any string, and it will match case insensitive to any part of the text in the blog.
+More specifically, the your search pattern will be matched against `heading`, `title`, `chapter`, `message`, `questions`.

+## Advanced search
+By typing one of the things to search for, ie, `heading`, we can write a query like `heading: Corinthians`.
+We can also combine statements like so: `heading: Corinthians OR heading: Acts`.
+We can get fancier with parenthesis support: `(heading: Corinthians OR heading: Acts) AND chapter: 7`.
+Note that if errors pop up, ignore them, in fact, ignore any error, that's just a debug thing I was using to spot errors, but they don't mean anything.
+True errors are ones where the behavior is unexpected.

+# Adding Tags
+You can add tags, which are globally unique to each user, into a bucket by pressing the `Add Tag Please` button on the top.
+Type the name of the tag, and hit submit.
+This button will also allow you to edit tag names, as well as delete tags and view the list of available tags.
+Once you created a tag, now you can add it to a blog by going underneath one of the blogs and adding it.
+It will show up on the bottom

+# Versions
+Any update of the blog will create a version, followed by the most recent version being showed.
+You can view all versions by clicking the `Versions` button to view the list of versions and when they were created.
+Click on one to view.
+Now that you are viewing one, you can revert to that version.
+IMPORTANT: If you revert to a version, your version history will be kept in tack, ie, you can see past **and** future versions.
+HOWEVER, if you edit a past version, the future versions will be **erased**

+# Contributions
+Please submit a PR